abenga/valagtk3tutorial/content/chapter-03-first-programs/03-first-programs.md

 creates an instance of the `HelloWorld` class and saves a reference to it in the `hello` variable.

+and in the line

+    hello.show_all();

+weask GTK to "show" the widgets on the screen using the line.

 We then call the `Gtk.main()` function which sleeps and waits for the user to interact with the program interface.